The biggest problem for website owners and marketers in 2017 and beyond isn’t the tools available. It’s figuring out how to use the tools they have.

 Do Better Keyword Research

 The toughest challenge of keyword research is thinking laterally.
-Making the jump from different variations of a single obvious keyword to complementary or semi-synonymous keywords that reflect the real intent of your audience.
+It’s hard to make the jump from different variations of a single obvious keyword to complementary or semi-synonymous keywords that reflect the real intent of your audience.

 But Ahrefs’ Position Explorer solves this issue by allowing you to take top pages and viewing what other keywords those pages are ranking for.
 It gives you a bigger seed list & introduces more diversity into your keyword research process.